hardope/DSA/README.md

 * Start from next node of last node
 * Print data and go to next node and continue until ref equals head

+# Tortise and Hare Algorithm
+This is used to find a node n position from the end of a linled list

 ## Linear and Non-Linear Data Structure
 ### Linear Structure
 * Stack